dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Move to next year.
 Move to Step 2 Specify natural inflow to Lake Powell in the next year (next column).
 Repeat Steps 2 to 7 for each year.

-The purpose of synchronous model is to provoke thought and discussion about renegotiation of Lake Powell and Lake Mead operations.
+The purpose of the Colorado River basin accounts activity is to provoke thought and discussion about new Lake Powell and Lake Mead operations.
 So continue to play years so long as the discussion provokes new insights.

 # Step 9.
 Finish